flexdinesh/keystone-in-next/README.md

 Because of the way Keytone's current Admin UI is built.
 Your app is a Next.js app.
 Keystone's Admin UI is also a Next.js app.
 You can't have two Next.js apps running in a single server.
 So if we don't start Keystone server, we won't have access to Keystone's Admin UI.
 You can access it in local (use the command `yarn keystone:dev`) because you can easily start two servers in your local but once you deploy your Next.js app you won't have access to the Admin UI or the GraphQL API.

-### 3. What should I do to both use Keystone in my Next.js app and have access Admin UI?
+### 3. What should I do to both use Keystone in my Next.js app and have a fully functioning GraphQL API and Admin UI?

 Easy.
-Deploy your app twice, to two different servers.
+Deploy your app twice to two different servers.

 1. Deploy your Next.js app to one instance
 2. Deploy the Keystone server (commands in package.json) to another instance